 This is the most important tip for the best aftercare of bleached hair.
 When it comes to bleach blonde hair, not all shampoos and conditioners are created equally.
 Natural blondes already know that they need violet-toned cleansers to prevent their hair from turning too yellow.
 If you’re a new bleach blonde, consider this your wake-up call!

 Exposure to the elements, minerals in the water, product, and heat tools can turn your bleach blonde hair brassy.
 Violet-toned cleansing products like Enriched Blonde™ Duo neutralise those brassy tones so your hair can maintain its cool bleach blonde tone.

 Hint: when you’re washing your hair with a special shampoo for dyed hair, use cold or lukewarm water.
 Hot water might feel good, but it will just dry out your blonde hair further.

 2. Skip Some Washes

 That being said, even if you’re using the best shampoo for bleach blonde hair, it’s still wise to skip some washes.
 Why?
 Because this will allow your natural scalp oils to do what they’re supposed to do — moisturize your hair.
 You also won’t need to style your hair as often, which is definitely a good thing for bleach blondes.

-If your hair looks greasy between washes, just apply a little dry shampoo to your roots.
+If your hair looks greasy between washes, just apply a little dry shampoo powder to your roots.

 3. Try Co-Washing